nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 > Saved search and favourite services (with and without user account) to quickly retrieve relevant content (including step-by-step instructions and checklists in progress, see 2 and 3)

+This feature is about starring important content for easy access, and about remembering user actions and preferences.

 ### 2. Technical requirements

+This information can be saved in the browser's local storage.
+This information is never transmitted to us.
+It's a simple, privacy-friendly, GDPR-compliant way of saving user preferences.

 ### 3. Artificial intelligence

+I see no applicable use of AI here.

 ### 4. Feasibility assessment

+Saving user preferences is easy.
+Saving recent or starred content is also easy.
+This should not add significant development time.

 ### 5. Risks and challenges

+The biggest challenge is managing changes.

+For example, a user ticks items #1, #4, and #5 in a list.
+What happens if you rename some items or move them around?
+How do you know which items to tick when the user visits the website again?

+Another example: you save a user's progress through an interactive guide.
+What happens if the process changes?

 ## 10. Glossary